Journalism Courses After 12th: Check UG, Diploma & Short Term Courses

 Diploma Courses in Journalism After 12th

 Students can also opt for a diploma in journalism after completing their 12th.
-Many of these diploma courses have 1-2 years of total duration.
+Many of these diploma courses are a year or two long.
 Students who have already graduated from a different stream and are looking to take a diploma course in journalism can also opt for these courses.
 Some of the diploma courses in journalism that students can opt for after class 12 are mentioned below -

 - Diploma in Journalism